 So before you buy a commercial property or agree to transfer an asset within a structure where ownership interests have changed, make sure you:

 - Get personalised advice to ensure you are aware of the risks and your obligations

 - Aim to settle the acquisition structure prior to purchase so there are no inadvertent risks to accessing the CGT small business concessions

-If you require any assistance or would like to discuss a potential property purchase, please contact Josh Flett for a preliminary discussion.
+If you require any assistance or would like to discuss a potential property purchase, please contact our team of specialist medical lawyers for a preliminary discussion.

 Disclaimer: This article was outsourced.
 DPM communications are intended to provide commentary and general information.
 They should not be relied on as legal or financial advice.
 Formal legal advice should be sought in particular transactions or on matters of interest arising from this communication.